sent-hil/mongostat/README.md

 # mongostat

 This is a simple ruby wrapper around `mongostat` utility function.
+This is very much inspired by the good work of https://gist.github.com/jtushman/3013625.

 ## Installation